-Truck rentals, while usually fully booked in the summer months, are often fairly easy to come by offseason.
-If you are moving in the summer, I suggest calling all the rental agencies in your area to see if anything's available, then book what you can.
-Even if it's a small passenger van, you may end up taking multiple trips back and forth, but it'll accommodate more stuff than your car or a taxi can.
+If you have a lot to move and you do not get a moving company, then try getting a truck or van rental.
+Truck rentals, while usually fully booked in the summer months, are often fairly easy to come by in the offseason.
+If you are moving in the summer, call all the rental agencies in your area to see if anything is available, and then book what you can.
+Even if it is a small passenger van, you may end up taking multiple trips back and forth, but it will accommodate more stuff than your car or a taxi can.

 Pack Your Car

-If you don't need a truck or you can't rent one, then use your car.
-Don't have a car?
-Recruit all your family and friends who have a truck, car or van to help out.
-It's amazing how much stuff you can pack into one car.
+If you do not need a truck or you cannot rent one, then use your car.
+If you do not have a car, then recruit all your family and friends who have a truck, car, or van to help out.
+It is amazing how much stuff you can pack into one car.
 All you need is a little help and some tips on how to pack more in your car.

-Just remember when you're planning how you'll move your stuff, to think about combining transportation modes.
-For instance, you might hire a local mover to move your stuff, but to save time and money, try to pack as much as you can into your car and friends' cars, too.
+Just remember when you are planning how you will move your stuff, to think about combining transportation modes.
+For instance, you might hire a local mover to move your stuff, but you might also save some time and money, if you pack as much as you can into your car and friends' cars, too.

-If you're responsible for paying utilities - hydro, electric, water, garbage, recyclables - then you'll need to call have your current service canceled and/or transferred to your new place.
-If you're moving long distance, you may need to find new services in your new city or town.
+If you are responsible for paying utilities—electric, water, cable, internet—then you will need to call to have your current service canceled and/or transferred to your new place.
+If you are moving long distance, you may need to find new services in your new city or town.
 Get a list of your bills and run through them one by one.
-It shouldn't take more than an hour to do, but it's important to get it done as soon as possible, so you're not charged for services you're not using.
+It should not take more than an hour to do, but it is important to get it done as soon as possible, so you are not charged for services you are not using.

-Hopefully, by the afternoon you'll have figured out how you'll move your stuff so you can turn to what you'll use to pack everything in.
-Boxes are key.
-The easiest way to find some are to run out to your local storage or moving store and purchase them.
-While you're at the store, make sure you pick up packing tape and a marker (if you don't already have some at home).
-If you're trying to save money, then head to a local grocery or beverage store to ask for used boxes.
+Get packing supplies.
+Boxes are the No. 1 thing you need for moving.
+The easiest way to get some is to run out to your local storage or moving store and purchase them.
+While you are at the store, make sure you pick up packing tape and a marker (if you do not already have some).
+To save money, head to a local grocery or beverage store to ask for used boxes.
 Drug stores are also a great place to find good boxes.
-Alternatively, ask your family and friends for any plastic containers or bins or extra boxes they might have - just remember that you can never, ever have too many boxes.
+Alternatively, ask your family and friends for any plastic containers or bins or extra boxes they might have.
+You can never have too many boxes.
 Better to have too many than not enough.
-And you'll know if you have enough by following our box guide.